-It has been close to 20 years since The Fast and the Furious was first introduced to cinema screens, and in that time we’ve seen it grow from a street racing homage to Point Break into a worldwide box office phenomenon, the Vin Diesel fronted franchise earning over $5billion at the worldwide box office, with The Fate of the Furious becoming the 2nd highest grossing non-Chinese release in Chinese box office history.
+It has been over twenty years since The Fast and the Furious was first introduced to cinema screens, and in that time we’ve seen it grow from a street racing homage to Point Break into a worldwide box office phenomenon, the Vin Diesel-fronted franchise earning over $5.7billion at the worldwide box office.

-The worldwide appeal of Fast and Furious is clear, its fandom less vocal but as ever-present as those who follow the Marvel Cinematic Universe, its every car-fronted action spectacular being a guaranteed profit maker for studio Universal, with its contents becoming ever more wacky and over-the-top with each installment.
+The global appeal of Fast and Furious is clear, its fandom less vocal but as ever-present as those who follow the Marvel Cinematic Universe, its every car-fronted action spectacular being a guaranteed profit-maker for studio Universal, with its contents becoming ever more wacky and over-the-top with each instalment.

-Now 9 movies strong, including spin-off Hobbs and Shaw, the Fast and Furious franchise is a go-to for avid movie watchers and casual cinema goers alike given its mix of simple but enthralling action and ever-building mythology.
-With its diverse cast now more stacked than ever, and future franchise entries already finished and ready to go, we at The Film Magazine thought it was about time we took a deeper look at one of the world’s most successful ever movie series.
+Now 10 movies strong when including spin-off Hobbs and Shaw, the Fast and Furious franchise is a go-to for avid movie watchers and casual cinema goers alike given its mix of simple but enthralling action and ever-building mythology.
+With its diverse cast now more stacked than ever, and future franchise entries already lined up, we at The Film Magazine thought it was about time we took a deeper look at one of the world’s most successful ever movie series.
 That’s why, in this edition of Ranked, we’re ranking all 9 Fast and Furious movies from worst to best.

 Looking back, it’s easy to forget how fragile and niche of a project Fast and Furious once was.
 Back in 2003, the Furious films were no more than relatively low budget car movies aimed at teen boys, and with Vin Diesel moved on to pastures new, Universal seemed to double down on this fact, hiring rappers turned franchise stalwarts Tyrese Gibson and Ludacris to fill Diesel’s gap with their own brand of early 2000s cool.